• Home

 5. Serve: Ladle warm chili into individual bowls and garnish with optional toppings.

-Overhead photo collage of how to make no bean chili step by step with written instructions on each step.
+Overhead photo collage showing how to make no bean chili recipes step by step.

 Absolutely!
 I personally think chili actually tastes better the next day, once the flavors have had time to develop and meld together.
 I recommend either making it a day in advance, or making a big batch, that way you have plenty of leftovers to eat the next few days!